 The cost of luminaires that meet the proposed PPE levels were determined through online searches of the sources listed in the previous paragraph.
 All luminaires found to meet the proposed standards are LEDs.
-There may be other technology types that meet the required minimum efficacy, but there was no test data available to verify they can achieve 2.3 μ Mol/J. The Statewide CASE Team analyzed price points for LED luminaires manufactured by many of the sources listed above, among others.
+There may be other technology types that meet the required minimum efficacy, but there was no test data available to verify they can achieve 2.3 μMol/J. The Statewide CASE Team analyzed price points for LED luminaires manufactured by many of the sources listed above, among others.
 In total, prices for over 60 luminaires and lamps were used to conduct this cost-effectiveness analysis.
-The specific luminaires and lamps used in the cost analysis were added to Table 66 in Appendix H. An average cost for a combination of ceramic metal halide and double-ended HPS luminaires and lamps was the baseline cost for greenhouse lighting, and the average cost for double-ended HPS luminaires and lamps used for the proposed cost for LED luminaires with a PPE at or above 2.3 μ Mol/J were used for the proposed cost for indoor CEH facilities and for the proposed cost for greenhouses.
+The specific luminaires and lamps used in the cost analysis were added to Table 67 in Appendix H. An average cost for a combination of ceramic metal halide and double-ended HPS luminaires and lamps was the baseline cost for greenhouse lighting, and the average cost for double-ended HPS luminaires and lamps was the baseline for indoor lighting and also the proposed cost for greenhouse lighting.
+The average costs for LED luminaires with a PPE at or above 2.3 μMol/J were used for the proposed cost for indoor CEH facilities and for the proposed cost for greenhouses.